dkleva/bareos/docs/manuals/en/new_main_reference/source/recycling.rst

 no point in keeping a list of files that USED TO BE on a tape.
 Or, if the catalog is starting to get too big, you could prune the oldest jobs to save space.
-Manual pruning is done with the :ref:`prune command ManualPruning` in the console.
+Manual pruning is done with the :ref:`ManualPruning prune command` in the console.

 Pruning Directives
 ------------------